AdobeDocs/certification.en/help/certifications/faq.md

 ---
 # Adobe certification FAQ

-To learn more about the Adobe Digital Experience Credential Program, refer to the frequently asked questions (FAQ) below.
+To learn more about the Adobe Digital Experience Certification Program, refer to the frequently asked questions (FAQ) below.

 ![Banner](/help/certifications/assets/home_banner_narrow.png)